-Gerrity et al. (2011) reported high removal efficiency for DCF of > 99 % and of E2 of > 83 % in a pilot scale treatment plant of WWTP effluent with $O_3/H_2O_2$ .
-Recently, Rivera-Utrilla et al. (2013) and Silva et al. (2012) exhaustively reviewed the literature on the removal of pharmaceuticals from water, summarizing also performances of different water treatment systems including advanced technologies.
-In the case of DCF, EE2 and E2, some promising technologies have been identified and summarized in Table 4.
+Gerrity et al. (2011) reported high removal efficiency for DCF of >99 % and of E2 of >83 % in a pilot-scale treatment plant of WWTP effluent with O3/H2O2.
+Recently, Rivera-Utrilla et al. (2013) and Silva et al. (2012) exhaustively reviewed the literature on the removal of pharmaceuticals from water, summarizing also the performances of different water treatment systems including advanced technologies.
+In the case of DCF, EE2, and E2, some promising technologies have been identified and summarized in Table 9.

-In recent years, the electrochemical based AOPs (EAOPs) have gained more attention due to several advantages over normal AOPs (Martínez-Huitle and Ferro, 2006; Sirés et al., 2014; Sirés and Brillas, 2012).
+In recent years, the electrochemical based AOPs (EAOPs) have gained more attention due to several advantages over normal AOPs (Martínez-Huitle and Ferro 2006; Sirés et al. 2014; Sirés and Brillas 2012).
 The EAOPs are clean technologies that do not use any chemicals during the process.
-Besides, the operation under mild and versatile conditions, the high energy efficiency and the easy handling are - among others - advantages that distinguish the application of EAOPs (Sirés et al., 2014).
-The EAOPs can be classified into two groups: (1) Anodic oxidation (AO), where, at the anode surface, in situ OH radicals are generated (e.g. boron doped diamon delectrodes (BDD).
-(2) Electro-Fenton (EF), via in situ electrocatalytically generated Fenton's reagent, including different coupling with other photo-, sono- or physio-chemical treatment methods (Oturan and Aaron, 2014).
+Besides, the operation under mild (room temperature and ambient pressure) and versatile (applicable to CODs of 0.1 to $100 \mathrm{~g~L}^{-1}$) conditions, the high energy efficiency, and the easy handling are-among others-advantages that distinguish the application of EAOPs from classical methods (Sirés et al. 2014).
+The EAOPs can be classified into two groups: (1) anodic oxidation (AO), where, at the anode surface, in situ OH radical is generated (e.g., boron-doped diamond electrodes (BDD); and (2) electro-Fenton (EF), via in situ electrocatalytically generated Fenton's reagent, including different coupling with other photo-, sono-, or physio-chemical treatment methods (Oturan and Aaron 2014).
 The anode material is a crucial element in an EAOP.
-Originally, the AO process was conducted with high O2 evolution overpotential anodes (Brillas and Martínez-Huitle, 2011), such as Pt, Graphite, PbO2, doped SnO2, IrO2 or dimensionally stable (DSA) anodes.
-An essential feature of the anode material is to inhibit the generation of oxygen molecules and to impose the formation of significant amounts of oxidising agent such as hydroxyl radicals (Comninellis et al., 2008).
-The previously reported electrode materials are not stable against the reactive species formed on its surface and erosion of the material would be possible (Barrera-Díaz et al., 2014).
-The boron-doped diamond (BDD) electrode, however, shows an outstanding specification for electrochemical oxidation processes promoting it as a very promising anode material (Fryda et al., 2003; Kraft et al., 2003; Tröster et al., 2004, Urena et al. 2013).
-The variability in the degradation progress among the water matrices can be explained through competitive reactions with organic and inorganic matter at high concentrations in hard water and WWTP effluents.
-These substances can affect the availability of oxidative species, leading to a less effective DCF degradation (Wert el al. 2011; Rajab et al. 2013).
+Originally, the AO process was conducted with high O2 evolution overpotential anodes (Brillas and Martinez-Huitle 2011), such as Pt, graphite, PbO2, doped SnO2, IrO2, or dimensionally stable (DSA) anodes.
+An essential feature of the anode material is to inhibit the generation of oxygen molecules and to impose the formation of significant amounts of oxidizing agent such as hydroxyl radicals (Comninellis et al. 2008).
+The previously reported